 ARTIST BIO

 Paige Smith is an interdisciplinary artist whose work investigates how bodies and places are intertwined.
-She works with moving-image, installation, performance, and print materials to examine how external environments materially affect the body, and how our bodies, in turn, can interact with place.
+She works with moving-image, photography, installation, and performance to examine how external environments materially affect the body, and how our bodies, in turn, can interact with place.

 She received her MFA (Studio Art) from the University of Waterloo, and her BFA (Film) and Post Baccalaureate Diploma (Contemporary Art) from Simon Fraser University.
 Her artistic-research has been supported by various institutions including the Social Science and Humanity Research Council of Canada and the British Columbia Art Council.
 Additionally, she has exhibited internationally in France, the United States, and Canada, including recently with the Vancouver International Film Festival (VIFF) and University of Waterloo Art Gallery (UWAG).
 Her work can be found in the permanent collection of Video Out Distribution.